 Now that we have all the elements to test the device discovery we need to find strategies to relate the info present on the database with the info received from the device that we wish to identify.
-During our work we select three different approaches: The "Levenshtein Algorithm", making use of a Manual Keyword Table, and finally the TF-IDF table approach.
-As we can see on Figure 3.8, when we receive the new communication file in the app we are able to select one of those to start the discovery process.
+During our work we select three different approaches: The "Levenshtein Algorithm", making use of a Manual Keyword Table, and finally the Term Frequency - Inverse Document Frequency (TF-IDF) table approach.
+When we receive the new communication file in the app we are able to select one of those to start the discovery process.